Q. Why am I getting inconsistent price quotes all over the place?

 Q. Does dustless floor refinishing really exist?

-A. With Bob Sidoti Floors it does!!
+A. With Bob Sidoti Floors it does!
 In order to be dustless, you must utilize a dust containment system.
 Our vacuums are truck mounted and the most powerful in the industry.
 Be sure that your contractor has made the proper investment in dustless floor refinishing equipment before you make an investment in him.
-Only dust containment systems are dustless.
-There is no such thing as dustless machine.
+There is no such thing as a dustless machine with a vacuum bag attachment.
+Powerful vacuums must be employed to evacuate dust generated by floor sanding, potable systems don't work as well as truck mounted equipment.

 Q. Should I stain my floor or finish it natural?

-A. Ultimately the decision is yours.
-We believe all wood should be stained because it seals better & enhances its beauty.
-Wood Floor Staining is not an upgrade and doesn't cost more.
-If your decor supports a natural finish, we will be happy to accommodate you.
+A. Ultimately the decision is yours however, not all wood floor can be stained on site successfully.
+Maple floor and Bamboo for example is very hard and dense, and doesn't stain well; we recommend to keep these floors natural clear coat.
+Most exotic wood like Brazilian Cherry is also not recommended.
+Oak is the best choice for a stain.
+Stain seals the wood & enhances its beauty.
+Wood Floor Staining is not always an upgrade and doesn't always cost more.
+If your décor supports a natural finish, we will be happy to accommodate you.

-Q. Will Bob Sidoti Floors show me stain color samples?
+Q. Will Bob Sidoti Floors show me stain color sample boards?

-A. Experience has taught us to stay away from samples because they are deceiving.
+A. Experience has taught us to stay away from sample boards because they are deceiving.
 A stain color may look different on your floor than it does on the sample; and is because wood is unique unto itself.
 We prefer that you CLICK HERE to view a Minwax color chart; pick 3 colors you want us to bring to your home the day of the job, and we will show you your stain choices directly on your floor.
-By this - What you see is what you get!
-And there is no mistake.
+By this - What you see is what you get and there are no mistakes.

 Q. Can new floors be stained to match the existing floor color?

-A. No. Old floors change color as they age.
+A. No. We try our best but it's very difficult.
+Old floors change color as they age.
 The process is called oxidation.
 Not only does the wood amber with age, but the finish also, making it impossible.
 The best way to visualize this is to think of an old newspaper compared to a new one.
-Many times stain colors are close, but often they don't match.
-The only way to insure all your wood floors are the same in color, sheen level and texture...Is to do them all at the same time.
-Bob Sidoti Floors will make recommendations but ultimately the decision is the responsibility of the homeowner.
+Sometimes stain colors are close, but more often they don't match.
+Natural finished floors without stain WILL NOT MATCH existing floors.
+The only way to insure all your wood floors are the same in color, is to do them all at the same time.
+This also applies to sheen level and texture of finishes because these often will not match either.

 Q. Will Bob Sidoti Floors collect a deposit when scheduling a job?